jschwarze/doctoolchain-wrapper/README.md

 }
 ```

-This example will push the architecture documentation into the KiwiOS space
+This example will push the architecture documentation into the confluence space given by `<confluence-space-key>` on the host `<your-confluence-host>`.
+It will create the pages as subpages of `<page-id-of-parent-page>`.
+You have to enter user credentials for Confluence.
+NEVER commit this part into git!
+Use a dynamic way with Jenkins Credentials that adds that variables during runtime.

 ```bash
 cd <your-documentation-folder>